jpitlor/room-light-automation/README.md

+# Archive Note

+I ultimately decided to use HomeAssistant which can do all of this purely through a couple lines of YAML.
+However, I'd like to keep this project archived (instead of deleted) because it was a fun project, and was ultimately working.

 # Room Light Automation

 I had a problem: I wanted an easier way to turn my lights on and off.
 The only hard requirement to the solution is that I had to be able to control my lights and fan